Learn more about our services to help you manage,

 share, and protect your data.

-The CMU Libraries' Research Data Services team is comprised of experts in all areas of data.
-We build fluid teams of expertise around complex problems and provide innovative solutions for researchers engaging with data by offering support, training and consultations.
+The CMU Libraries' Research Data Services team is composed of specialists in all areas of data.
+We offer support, training, and consultations to those engaging with data and research.

 Research Data Management